BenRaz123/site/blog/trump_ukraine_nato.md

 ## Conclusion

 I hope you guys liked this foreign policy-based post.
 I plan on making programming content on this blog but I just felt like I had to write about this.
 Anyways, thanks for reading and I would love to see your comments.

+## Updates

+1. Changed the name from "What is Trump's Policy on NATO & Ukraine" to "Predicting Trump's Policy on NATO & Ukraine" _(2024-12-26)_

 [^1]: <https://www.calameo.com/read/005151365f835f7261566>
 [^2]: <https://www.nato.int/cps/en/natohq/topics_52044.htm>